bart747/bart747/_posts/2016-01-05-progressive-images.md

 And CSS filter is unsupported by many browsers.

-When the internet connection is slow (1-2 Mb/s), the script will add blur effect that lasts around 0.5-1.75 second.
+When the internet connection is slow (ca 1-4 Mb/s), the script will add blur effect that lasts around 0.5-1.75 second.
-It looks nicer than clunky, pixelated images.
+It looks nicer than clunky, pixelated images and smooths the paint process.
 On the other hand, if the connection is reaaaallly slow, longer animation might be better.
 But why to focus on such edge case?

-In my experience 0.5-1.75s it's pretty close to the sweet spot.
+In my experience 0.5-2s is pretty close to the sweet spot.

 ### Why Not to Use Something Like Medium.com Thing